 - other business: details of forthcoming training and social events

-- breakfast lasts @15-20 minutes - just in time for you to go to work
+- breakfast lasts @15-20 minutes - just in time for you to get to work

 BNI places great emphasis on education; educating its members to learn to network, AND educating its members about the other members' businesses.
 Only when you have learnt these two key elements will you be able, and sufficiently confident, to introduce your fellow members business to your own clients i.e. make a referral.